STAGE 3 MELANOMA

 What is stage 3 melanoma?

-Occasionally a primary melanoma is detected purely as a result of someone developing enlarged lymph nodes.
+Occasionally a primary melanoma is detected purely as a result of someone developing enlarged lymph nodes with no history of a skin lesion (an occult primary).

-What tests are performed when stage 3 melanoma is suspected?
+What tests may be performed when stage 3 melanoma is suspected?

 Fine needle biopsy

-This is one of the most common tests, and it sometimes termed a fine needle aspiration.
+This is one of the most common tests, and it sometimes termed a fine needle aspiration (FNA).
 A sample is taken from a suspicious lump using a small needle.
 The pathologist then examines the sample under the microscope to look for melanoma cells.
-In terms of discomfort, this test is similar to a regular blood test and typically takes place in the clinic.
+This test is similar to a regular blood test and typically takes place in the clinic.
 When the lump is deeper in the tissues, a radiologist (the X-ray doctor) will use a scan to determine where to place the needle.
 This can be an ultrasound scan or a CT (computerised tomography) scan.

 What is the treatment for stage 3 melanoma?

-A team of experts (including dermatologists, surgeons, pathologists, a doctor specialising in cancer treatment and specialist nurses) will meet to discuss the best treatment option(s) for you.
-A member of the team will explain those options to you and you may also meet a melanoma/skin cancer clinical nurse specialist (CNS) who will be your “key worker”.
-S/he will be a good point of contact for you and a source of help.
-Not all hospitals have a skin cancer CNS, and it may be that a patient will only meet a skin cancer CNS when they are referred to an oncologist.
+A multidisciplinary team (MDT) of experts will meet to discuss the best treatment option(s) for you.
+The MDT is made up of dermatologists, surgeons, pathologists, oncologists and specialist nurses A member of the MDT will explain your treatment options to you and you may also meet a melanoma/skin cancer clinical nurse specialist (CNS) who would be a point of contact for you and advise you accordingly.

-Treatment options will be discussed in detail with you and they may include some of the following:
+Treatment options may include some of the following:

 Surgery can be used to remove the in-transit or satellite lumps of melanoma in the skin near your primary melanoma scar, usually under a local anaesthetic (via an injection to numb the skin).
-This might not be possible when there are many deposits and so other treatments may be discussed with you, such as laser treatment, isolated limb infusion, or isolated limb perfusion or electro-chemotherapy (ECT) Further information on isolated limb infusion/perfusion can be found on the Macmillan Cancer Support website (http://www.macmillan.org.uk/Cancerinformation/Cancertypes/Melanoma/Treatingrecurrentmelanoma/ILP.aspx).
+This might not be possible when there are many deposits and so other treatments may be discussed with you, such as cryotherapy treatment, isolated limb infusion, or isolated limb perfusion, topical treatment with imiquimod or electro-chemotherapy (ECT).
+Further information can be found on the Macmillan Cancer Support website (https://www.macmillan.org.uk/information-and-support/melanoma/recurrent-melanoma/treating/surgery/surgery-explained)

 Lymph node secondaries

-Adjuvant therapy refers to any additional treatment that is given after a cancer is surgically removed.
-The aim of adjuvant treatments is to stop or slow the growth of any potentially remaining cancer cells.
+Adjuvant therapy refers to any additional treatment that is given after a cancer is surgically removed and when there is no other disease visible clinically or on radiological scans.
+The aim of adjuvant treatments is to stop or slow the growth of any potentially remaining cancer cells (reducing the risk of secondaries).
+This treatment with be discussed with you by your doctor and may be either treatment with a) targeted therapy or b) immunotherapy.

 What is the follow up for patients with stage 3 melanoma?

 Patients with stage 3 melanoma will be followed up regularly in the outpatient clinic.
-In the UK, after a diagnosis of stage 3 melanoma, patients are generally seen about every 3 months, for 3 years, then every 6 months to 5 years and then yearly to 10 years.
+In the UK, after a diagnosis of stage 3 melanoma, patients are generally seen about every 3 months for 3 years, then every 6 months to 5 years.
 At your clinic appointment, you will be examined by either a doctor or a CNS for any further spread of melanoma.
-Some patients find it helpful to examine their own bodies in between their clinic appointments but you may find this makes you too anxious.
 It is not unusual for your follow up to be shared between the different doctors, and/or a CNS, involved in your care.

-Certainly it is important to be aware and familiar with your body so that you can recognise a new lump (or lesion) if one appears.
-If in doubt call your specialist nurse.
+Certainly, it is important to be aware and familiar with your body so that you can recognise a new lump (or lesion) if one appears.
+If in doubt call your specialist nurse and arrange a sooner appointment with your medical team if concerned.

 Self care (What can I do?)